Employer of Record

 Employment contracts can be either for a definite or indefinite term.
 Definite-term contracts must not exceed five years, with a minimum duration of one year.
 Renewal of a definite-term contract is possible by mutual agreement after the initial fixed period.
 However, if both parties continue performance after the expiry date, the contract is automatically considered renewed on the same terms, except that the period becomes indefinite.

-Private-sector employees are entitled to a minimum wage of KD60 per month.
+Private-sector employees are entitled to a minimum wage of KD75 per month.
 Foreign employees working in Kuwait under a foreign employer usually sign two contracts: one with the foreign (primary) employer and another with the local (secondary) employer or agent.
-The local contract is an integral part of the work permit application, registered by the agent with the MSAL, and outlines essential details such as name, position, salary, payment category, and the contract’s term.
+The local contract is an integral part of the work permit application, registered with the relevant Kuwaiti authorities, and outlines essential details such as name, position, salary, payment category, and the contract’s term.
 While the first employment contract is optional, it is commonly used by foreign employers to align with the Labour Law while providing a comprehensive employment structure and benefits to employees.

 Working Hours

-Typically, the working week in Kuwait ranges from 40 to 48 hours, depending on the specific policies of the company.
+Typically, the working week in Kuwait ranges from 40 to 48 hours, depending on the specific policies of the company and the legal maximum.
 Office hours generally commence at 8:30 am or 9:00 am and conclude at 5:30 pm or 6:00 pm.

 Probation Period